HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="rendered-vs-raw-inner-page-visible-words.png",
-  caption="Rendered vs Raw Home page Visible Words.", description="A distribution of raw vs. rendered word counts on home pages.
-On desktop, there is a 27.6% difference between at the 10th percentile, 20.8% difference at the 25th percentile, 14.7% difference at the median, 11.1% difference at the 75th percentile, and 8.7% difference at the 90th percentile.
-On mobile, the differences are 21.9%, 17.1%, 12.3%, 8.8%, and 6.6%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=660250521&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
+  caption="Rendered vs raw home page visible words.", description="A distribution of raw vs. rendered word counts on home pages.
+On desktop, there is a 28% difference between at the 10th percentile, 21% difference at the 25th percentile, 15% difference at the median, 11% difference at the 75th percentile, and 9% difference at the 90th percentile.
+On mobile, the differences are 22%, 17%, 12%, 9%, and 7%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=660250521&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"